 And that’s the difference.

-Over the past 24+ years running an award-winning fitness-and-nutrition coaching program, I've noticed a trend in my most successful clients.
+After 25+ years running an award-winning fitness-and-nutrition coaching program, I've noticed a trend in my most successful clients.

 And industry data supports my observation.